Nyandwi/learning-java/README.md

 # Learning Java

-Java is a a high level, general purpose, class based, and powerful programming language that can run on many platforms that support Java without recompilation and hence the notion `Write Once, Run Everywhere(WORA)`.
+Java is a a high level, general purpose, class based, and powerful programming language that can run all platforms that support Java without recompilation and hence the notion `Write Once, Run Everywhere(WORA)`.

-Java programs are usually compiled to `bytecode` that ca run on any Java Virtual Machine(JVM) regardless of the underlyining platform.
+Java programs are usually compiled to `bytecode` that ca run on any Java Virtual Machine(JVM) regardless of the underlyining platform/machine.

-Here are some few facts about Java language:
+***Here are some few facts about Java language:***

 * Designed by [James Gosling, a.k.a Dr. Java](https://en.wikipedia.org/wiki/James_Gosling) and currently owned by Oracle.
 * Designed in 1995